tiagodscunha/lr_alg_sel/README.md

 - RF_multioutput.R: auxiliary script used to instantiate a multi-output regressor to be used in our ALORS implementation
 - results_paper.R: main script which loads the results from the folder and creates the visualizations

-Lastly, notice the datasets folder used in some scipts has been removed due to size restrictions and copyright ownership.
+Lastly, notice the datasets folder used in some scipts has not been included due to copyright ownership.
 Please refer to the appropriate references in the following paper to obtain the original sources to download the data: "Cunha, T., Soares, C., & de Carvalho, A. C. P. L. F. (2018).
 Algorithm Selection for Collaborative Filtering: the influence of graph metafeatures and multicriteria metatargets.
 ArXiv E-Prints, 1–25.
 Retrieved from http://arxiv.org/abs/1807.09097".